 11. Cybersecurity

-Example 11.a NEI 08-09, Appendix A,
+Example 11.a NEI 08-09, Appendix A, Section 3.1.6 – Mitigation of Vulnerabilities and Application of Cyber Security Controls

 A critical digital asset (CDA) was classified by the licensee as a direct CDA and the inspectors discovered that the licensee had inadequately implemented some of the technical controls in Appendix D of NEI 08-09, “Cyber Security Plan for Nuclear Reactors”.